CatalaLang/catala/examples/README.md

 - `aides_logement`: computation of the French housing benefits, based on the _Code de la construction et de l'habitation_.
 This case study is the biggest and most ambitious for Catala so far.
-- `code_general_impots/`: computation of the French income tax, based on the _Code général des impôts_.
-Currently, there are only stubs of program.
 - `tutorial_<en/fr>/`: Catala language tutorial for developers of tech-savvy lawyers.
   The tutorial is written like a piece of legislation that gets annotated by Catala snippets.